 Divorce Credit Card Debt CDLP

-· Whether the debt is for a joint credit card and who the debt is assigned in the divorce.
+• Whether the debt is for a joint credit card and who is assigned the debt in the divorce.

 Credit Card Liability in Common Law States